Unlimited: How David Learnt Forgiveness

 When David, the one who would become king of Israel, was young, he thought he understood about forgiveness, but he didn’t.
 Like so many of us, he learnt forgiveness the hard way.

 David learnt his need of forgiveness when later in life he awoke one day and realised what he had become – a lustful adulterer and a vile murder.

 In his great Psalm of repentance (Psalm 51) he cried out to God,

 Have mercy on me, O God, according to your unfailing love;…

 For I know my transgressions, and my sin is ever before me.

-David learnt the cost of forgiveness when, later, his own son rebelled against him.
-On learning of Absalom’s death,
+David learnt the cost of forgiveness when even later on, his own son rebelled against him.
+When King David heard of Absalom’s death,

 From David’s life we learn the two great lessons of forgiveness: how free it is from God, and how costly it was to God.

 We are forgiven only because of God’s mercy and compassion.
 We are forgiven because God gave us his one and only Son who died at Calvary.

 There is nothing more important in life than learning your need of forgiveness, and its cost. – Eliezer Gonzalez